nicholaswmin/fsm/README.md

 This implementation:

-- is remarkably small. `~ 850 bytes`, zero dependencies.
+- is remarkably small. `~ 850 bytes`, zero dependencies & a minimal API.
-- has a minimal API.
-Does one-thing, one-thing only and does it well.
+  It does one thing, one thing only & does it well.
 - has strict validations & a comprehensive test-suite.
-- allows synchronous and asynchronous transitions.
+- allows synchronous & asynchronous transitions.

 Used in production at [Bitpaper][profs], open-sourced here.

+## Install

 ```bash
 npm i @nicholaswmin/fsm
 ```

+or use the compiled file at: `./dist/fsm.js`

 ## Example